SuperOfficeDocs/superoffice-docs/user-guide/en/user/service/knowledge-base/editfolder.md

 ## Delete folders

-When you delete a folder, all the documents in it are also deleted from SuperOffice Service.
-To do this:
+When you delete a folder, all the documents in it are also deleted from SuperOffice Service. [!include[To do this](../../../includes/to-do-this.md)]

 1. Select **Knowledge Base** &gt; **Documents**.
 2. Go to the required folder.